LarsThe18Th/Small-Projects/MSX/Hardware/Circuit-Designer_JoyDongle/ReadMe.md

 You can create this with a NOT and an AND gate.
 ![You can create this with a NOT and an AND gate.](https://raw.githubusercontent.com/LarsThe18Th/Small-Projects/refs/heads/master/MSX/Hardware/Circuit-Designer_JoyDongle/notand.png)

-My intention was to make the logic gates with only transistors and resistors
+My intention was to make the logic gates with only transistors and resistors, this is the circuit I used.
 ![Schematic.](https://raw.githubusercontent.com/LarsThe18Th/Small-Projects/refs/heads/master/MSX/Hardware/Circuit-Designer_JoyDongle/Schematic.jpg)